Published:

 This is part of an ongoing series in which we answer common questions among home buyers in Washington State.
 Today’s question: Is a home appraisal required for home buyers in Washington?
 This article will explain.

 When you purchase a home in Washington, do you need an appraisal?
 The short answer: An appraisal is usually required when a borrower uses a mortgage loan to buy a house.
-Buyers who pay cash don’t necessarily need an appraisal, but they can have one performed if they choose.
+Cash buyers usually aren’t required to get an appraisal, though they may choose to order one.
 A small percentage of home loans might qualify for an automated alternative to the traditional appraisal, which can expedite the process and save the buyer money.

 The Purpose and Process of Home Appraisals